-Buddhist Funerals In the UKBuddhist organisations in the UK will be able to offer further information about Buddhist funeral rites according to the ethnicity of the deceased.
+Buddhist organisations in the UK will be able to offer further information about Buddhist funeral rites according to the ethnicity of the deceased.
 The Network of Buddhist Organisations (UK) or a local Buddhist temple or monastery may be able to provide further contacts or information.
 Independent celebrants may also be able to offer information or advice.

 Buddhist funeral rites vary according to the type of Buddhism practised by, and correspondingly the ethnicity of, the deceased.
 Tibetan Buddhist beliefs in stages of consciousness after death and the funeral traditions of both Chinese and Thai Buddhists must be understood in order to organise an appropriate Buddhist funeral.